 How to know if my charging equipment is original?

 Are your Apple charging connectors or cable counterfeit?
 Well, did you get a “This accessory isn’t supported or certified by Apple” error when plugged?
 It wasn’t the one Apple sells, then.
 So, if you bought your iPhone second-hand, the person gave you a third-party charger.
 This can also happen if you ordered one online, thinking it was original or a superior option.
-Apple takes this seriously and shows how to recognize uncertified/counterfeit Lightning connectors and cables.
-There are pictures for direct comparison, too.

-4. Your source device is in sleep mode
+Reason 4.
+Your source device is in sleep mode

-This is only relevant if you’re using a USB 2.0, 3.0, 3.1, or USB-C port on a device to charge your iPhone.
-Charging problems with iPhone arise when such device is in a low-powered mode and thus can’t supply enough power.
 This can apply to computers (Windows, Mac, Linux), as well as TVs, digital TV receivers, smart TV boxes, docking stations, power banks, etc. Also, never use USB ports on devices where USB is only used for interconnecting, such as those on keyboards.

-5. Your iPhone isn’t using an up-to-date iOS version
+Reason 5.
+Your iPhone isn’t using an up-to-date iOS version

 This shouldn’t surprise you.
 After all, Apple admitted they degrade the performance of older Apple iPhones in software to prolong battery lifespan.
 This scandal, known as “Batterygate” in the media, forced them to release software updates to remove this debilitation.
-Even though it might not be your case, using the last version of iOS can ensure the iPhone charging problem isn’t software-related.
+Even though it might not be your case, using the latest version of iOS can ensure the iPhone charging problem isn’t software-related.

-6. Your battery might be faulty or old
+Reason 6.
+Your battery might be faulty or old

 If the software didn’t interfere, your battery could have reached the end of its days.
-Use Apple’s own Battery Health feature (Tap on Settings > Battery) while charging and monitor the activity.
+Use Apple’s own Battery Health feature (Tap on Settings > Battery) while charging and monitoring the activity.
 There are also third-party apps that measure amperage and voltage in real-time.
-Unfortunately, Apple makes it extremely hard to replace the battery on your own.
-For that reason, you’ll either have to take it to the Apple Store for repair or find a qualified third-party repair service.

-7. Did you spill something on it?
+Reason 7.
+Did you spill something on it?

 We know that Apple iPhone 7 and later models being waterproof and splashproof causes people to relax.
 But a drop of liquid reaching the charging port can cause a short circuit, thus killing the connector(s).
 The solution to liquid damage is the same as above if the port on the iPhone is the problem.
 Otherwise, you’ll have to buy a new power adapter and/or cable.

-8. Did you jailbreak your iPhone?
+Reason 8.
+Did you jailbreak your iPhone?

 We wrote about 9 reasons to jailbreak iPhone.
 We didn’t say it was without risks, and that Apple doesn’t fight it.
 For example, some apps disable the unsupported accessory error popup but don’t affect Apple’s kernel that prevents you from charging the iPhone.
 Also, Apple’s Smart Battery Case can detect a jailbreak and forbid iPhone charging immediately.